IamLunchbox/powerdns-cli/README.md

 ![Tests](https://github.com/IamLunchbox/powerdns-cli/actions/workflows/tests.yml/badge.svg)

 # powerdns-cli
-PowerDNS-CLI is a cli tool to interact with the [PowerDNS Authoritative Nameserver](https://doc.powerdns.com/authoritative/).
+PowerDNS-CLI is a cli to interact with the
-PowerDNS itself does only offer an API to interact with remotely and its `pdns_util` does only work on the PowerDNS-Host, not remotely from another machine.
+[PowerDNS Authoritative Nameserver](https://doc.powerdns.com/authoritative/).
-So, you may use this tool to work with your PowerDNS Authoritative Nameserver.
+PowerDNS itself does only offer an API to interact with remotely and its `pdns_util` does only work on the PowerDNS-Host, not from another machine.

 ## Installation
 Installation is available through pypi.org: